 Is It Safe To Drive With a Coolant Leak

-Have you ever had a coolant leak and you just ask yourself is coolant leak normal or is coolant leak dangerous?
+Have you ever had a coolant leak and just ask yourself if the coolant leak normal or is the coolant leak dangerous?
 Is it safe to drive with a coolant leak?
 The coolant leak can never be a good thing.
 But, if treated on time, you can avoid some big repair bills.

 The cooling system is in charge of removing the excess heat from the engine and keeping the engine at operating temperatures.
 If there is even a slight leak in the cooling system, the coolant will leak out and there would be no coolant left to remove the excess heat from the engine.
 This will result in engine overheating.